 This website and its content are not intended to provide professional or financial advice.
 The views expressed here are based solely on the writer’s opinion, research, and personal experience, and should not be taken as factual information.
 The author is not a financial advisor and lacks relevant certifications in that regard.
 We highly recommend consulting a qualified financial advisor before making any investment decisions, as the information presented on this site is general in nature and may not be tailored to individual needs or circumstances.

-Apple isn’t only a powerhouse in the tech world, it has grown to become one of the biggest companies in the world.
+It is accepted by the market that Apple has one of the largest market capitalizations as a public company.
 And while it saw some shrinkage in 2022, 2023 is looking great so far.

 However, with inflation and other factors potentially affecting their operation costs, there’s always a chance for things to change.
 So, where is Apple going in 2023?

 Read on to learn about Apple’s market performance and stock value going into March 2023.

 A broader market sell-off impacted Apple stock last year, but 2023 promises some exciting developments.

 The stock price of Apple (AAPL -1.80%) fell 12.4% in December, sending the company’s stock price tumbling after a particularly challenging year for the company.
 Investors grew uneasy over the company’s dependence on China for manufacturing in December, despite year-over-year declines mainly driven by macroeconomic headwinds.
 In fiscal 2022, Apple’s revenue from iPhones accounted for 52% of its total revenue as a result of an increase in COVID-19 cases in that country.

 The company has long-term plans to move all manufacturing out of China, and its stock recovered in January after production returned to 90% capacity.

 The stock of Apple remains reliable and resilient despite recent roadblocks.
 It is a great time to invest in the company with the shares down 24% over the last year.

 Apple stock is a great investment in 2023 for these three reasons.